Recovery Dharma YYC: COVID-19

-Due to the COVID-19 (aka Coronavirus) Pandemic, our in person meetings have been canceled.
+Due to COVID-19, in person meetings have been canceled for the time being.
 As things progress, we will continue to monitor the situation and keep the community updated on when we can resume.
-In the meantime, we are happy to offer online Zoom meetings on Sunday’s, Monday’s, and Thursday’s.
-Each meeting will run like usual, for one hour, starting at 7pm MDT.
+In the meantime, we are happy to offer regular online Zoom meetings on Sunday’s, Monday’s, and Thursday’s.
+We also offer a womxn’s meeting on the 2nd and 4th Tuesday of every month, and a men’s meeting on the 2nd and 4th Wednesday of every month.
+Each meeting is one hour, starting at 7pm MT.
 Joining by video is optional.

 Join Zoom Meeting

 Meeting ID: 882 7637 8963 Passcode: 950850

 Dial by your location

 +1 587 328 1099 Canada

 +1 669 900 6833 US (San Jose)